sisufuyu/bloglist/README.md

 # bloglist
 This is a fullstack project from the University of Helsinki full stack course https://fullstackopen.com/en/.
 The front-end part writes using React framework and back-end part using Node.js and Express.js.
 The database uses MongoDB.
-The app delopyed on Heroku server, you can open the app through https://react-bloglist.herokuapp.com/
+The app is delopyed on Heroku server, you can open the app through https://react-bloglist.herokuapp.com/

 ## Routes
 The app includes 3 routes: login, blogs, users.